 Community members are encouraged to report discrimination to The Office of Institutional Discrimination.
 Reports may be made against a student, against an employee, and against a non-RISD community member.

 Community members have numerous options for reporting and obtaining support by contacting a member of our team.
 Individuals who wish to inform our office of discrimination may report an incident by contacting the following:

 - The Office of Institutional Discrimination + Title IX (email@example.com or titleix.risd.ed)

 Online Report Form:

 Reports may also be made online through our online discrimination report form.
 This form may also be filled out anonymously if you choose to do so.

 Policy + Procedure Options

 The complete Policy + Procedures for Discriminatory Harassment can be found below.

-The below flow chart is meant to provide a visual representation of our office case management and procedures that apply to cases involving Bias/Discriminatory Harassment, Title IX, and Sexual Misconduct for RISD community members.
+The below flow chart is meant to provide a visual representation of our office’s case management processes and procedures.
+The below chart applies to cases involving Discriminatory Harassment, Title IX, and Sexual Misconduct for RISD community members.